Napa County and Napa Valley

 While grapes are grown throughout Napa County, it is Napa Valley that is the area of greatest concentration of vineyards and is designated as an American Viticulture Area (AVA).
 This valley runs along the western edge of Napa County, along the Sonoma County eastern border, with the two separated by the Mayacamas Mountain Range.
 Napa Valley is bordered on the eastern and northern sides by the Vaca Mountain Range.
 The valley’s Mediterranean climate and soil make-up are ideal for growing grapes, with various microclimates and soil conditions within the valley favoring certain varietals.
 The southern end of the valley sits at sea level on the bay, is more opened and exposed to the bay breezes, and so offers a cooler climate, along with sediments deposited by the bay over eons.
 The northern end of the valley rises toward the foot of Mount St. Helena, ending at the town of Calistoga which has soil containing ash and lava from the area’s volcanic history, and the enclosure of the mountain ridge keeps the warm air locked in at the north end.
 The western mountain ridge tends to get more precipitation than that of the eastern ridge, and so the east side of the valley provides a more arid setting.
 Accordingly, the different varietals favoring the particular conditions will be planted in the towns which suit them best, from south to the north: Napa, Yountville, Oakville, Rutherford, Saint Helena, and Calistoga.

-When the tourists started coming into the Wine Country in large numbers, they were in Sonoma Valley in far greater numbers than they were in Napa Valley, in no small part because Sonoma is closer to San Francisco – just 45 miles beyond the Golden Gate Bridge, compared to Napa being a minimum of 60 miles out.
-Sonoma also presented itself as being more accessible not only in proximity, but by being more accommodating to the public with many more tasting rooms, with free tasting flights or at a much lower price, as well as projecting a more inviting, less formal atmosphere.
-But Napa Valley became a household name after the Judgment of Paris gave it the grounds to launch a successful promotional campaign that soon overshadowed all other “neighborhoods” in the American wine business, and now the word “Napa” is synonymous with “wine” in many people’s minds.
+When the tourists began visiting California Wine Country in large numbers, they came to Sonoma Valley in far greater numbers than Napa Valley.
+This was in no small part due to Sonoma’s proximity to San Francisco – just 45 miles beyond the Golden Gate Bridge, compared to Napa Valley’s 60 miles.
+Sonoma also presented itself as being more accommodating to the public with more tasting rooms, free or cheaper tasting flights, and a more inviting, less formal atmosphere.
+But Napa Valley became a household name after the Judgment of Paris gave it the grounds to launch a successful promotional campaign, soon overshadowing all other “neighborhoods” in the American wine business.
+Now the word “Napa” is synonymous with “wine” in many people’s minds.
 Some of the most famous names in American wine have their home addresses in the towns along the Napa Valley Highway 29 corridor.
-There are 340 wineries there, with 4.7 million visitors per year, making Napa Valley the second largest tourist attraction in the state of California behind Disneyland.
+With 340 wineries and 4.7 million visitors per year, Napa Valley is the second largest tourist attraction in the state of California behind Disneyland.